mamba-org/provision-with-micromamba/README.md

 ### `environment-file`

 Required.
-The 'environment.yml' or '.lock' file for the Conda environment.
-If 'false', only `extra-specs` will be considered and you should provide 'channels'.
-If both 'environment-file' and 'extra-specs' are empty, no enviroment will be created (only Micromamba will be installed).
+Path to the `environment.yml` or `.lock` file for the Conda environment OR `false`.
+If `false`, only *extra-specs* will be considered and you should provide *channels*.
+If both *environment-file* and *extra-specs* are empty, no environment will be created (only `micromamba` will be installed).
 See the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for more information.

-Default value: "environment.yml"
+Default value: `environment.yml`

 ### `environment-name`

 The name of the Conda environment.
-Defaults to name from the environment.yml file.
-Required if 'environment-file' is a '.lock' file or 'false'.
+Defaults to name from the `environment.yml` file set with *environment-file*.
+Required if *environment-file* is a `.lock` file or `false`, [unless](https://github.com/mamba-org/provision-with-micromamba/issues/54) both *environment-file* and *extra-specs* are empty.

 ### `micromamba-version`

-Version of micromamba to use, eg. '0.20'.
-See https://github.com/mamba-org/mamba/releases/ for a list of releases.
+Version of micromamba to use, eg. `"0.20"`.
+See <https://github.com/mamba-org/mamba/releases/> for a list of releases.

-Default value: "latest"
+Default value: `latest`

 ### `extra-specs`